Ryck

 The Ryck (/de/) is a river in Mecklenburg-Vorpommern, Germany.

 From its source near Bartmannshagen, part of the Süderholz community northeast of Grimmen, the Ryck flows for about 28 km to the east, reaching Greifswald shortly before its mouth.
 The larger part of the river outside Greifswald is also referred to as Ryckgraben.
 In Greifswald, the Ryck provided both the medieval Hanseatic port and natural salt evaporation ponds, as due to the low elevation, hypersaline water of the Baltic Sea is driven into the river by the wind, flooding the lower meadows on the Ryck's northern bank.

 In the High Middle Ages, the Ryck marked the southern border of the Principality of Rügen and the northern border of the County of Gützkow.
 West of Greifswald, the Ryck fed the Boltenhägener Teich, a medieval lake.

+The name stems from the slavic word "Rjeka," meaning downstream.
+In documents from the 13th century, the names Reke and Hilde (like the monastery of the same name in neighboring Eldena) are also mentioned.

 The old Hanseatic port in Greifswald is now an open-air ship museum.